ansible/workshops/exercises/ansible_f5/1.4-add-pool-members/README.md

 ```

 # Solution
 The finished Ansible Playbook is provided here for an Answer key.
+Click here: [bigip-pool-members.yml](bigip-pool-members.yml) or see below:

 ```yaml
 ---